 Facebook Support Group (AU/NZ)

-This Facebook page has been created to provide an active, supportive group of women made up of approximately 150 members from Australia and New Zealand who have, or have had Cervical Cancer, or other gynaecological cancer, issues.
+This Facebook page has been created to provide an active, supportive group of women made up of over 600 members from Australia and New Zealand who have, or have had Cervical Cancer, or other gynaecological cancer, issues.
 The page offers women a place to come together for support, understanding, love, humour, and above all friendship.
 Also open to carers, family and your support network.

 If you would like to join this group please follow this link https://www.facebook.com/groups/644503988935517 and submit your request to join.